borntofrappe/flutter-dev/material_design/README.md

 To manage the visibility of the back layer create two functions.

-Create a getter function to check the animation's status, specicially if the status points to the back layer being visible.
+Define a getter property to check the animation's status, specifically if the status points to the back layer being visible.

 ```dart
 bool get _frontLayerVisible {